theomnipotentpixel/not-alone/docs.md

 ### `levelpack`

-sent when the levelpack is updated, or when a new player joins a room with a custom levelpack
+sent when the levelpack is updated, or when a new player joins a room

-when received, updates the levelpack to the received value and resets the levels
+when received, updates the levelpack to the received value and resets the levels. if the client is still on the connecting screen, this packet also removes that screen. the client wont show the game window until at least one levelpack has been receied

 - `levelpack` - the levelpack